TimelordUK/node-sqlserver-v8/README.md

 It is now possible to prepare one or more statements which can then be invoked over and over with different parameters.
+There are a few examples in the prepared unit tests.
+Please note that prepared statements must be closed as shown below when they are no longer required.
+Each prepared statement utilises server resources so the application should open and close appropriately.

-There are a few examples in the prepared unit tests. please note that prepared statements remain open during their lifetime, so database resources are taken whilst the statement remains open.
-They can be useful when there is a requirement to run the same SQL with different parameters many times.
+Prepared Statements can be useful when there is a requirement to run the same SQL with different parameters many times.
 This saves overhead from constantly submitting the same SQL to the server.

     function employeePrepare(done) {